Ohmnivore/ChopChopScript/README.md

 	var interp:ScriptInterp = new ScriptInterp();
 	trace(interp.interpret(parser.parse()));

-For your own purposes you only need the src/script folder.
+For your own purposes you only need the `src/script folder`.
 This project also builds into an interpreter with the following usage:

 	Usage: ChopChop Interpreter